zadahmed/g6-technical-test/README.md

 - Collect info on team and location, in addition to answers to wellbeing questions
 - Separately to survey responses, staff can enter feedback and email if they wish to discuss issues more

+This is a Django app with a SQLite database.

 ## How to run with Docker

 - Run the app locally `docker-compose up --build`